 - For 2020, a significant decline in gross receipts is defined as a decline in gross receipts of at least 50 percent in any calendar quarter in 2020 when compared to the same calendar quarter in 2019.

-- For 2021, a significant decline in gross receipts is defined as a decline in gross receipts of at least 20 percent in any calendar quarter in 2021 when compared to the same calendar quarter in 2019.
+- For 2021, a significant decline in gross receipts is defined as a decline in gross receipts of at least 20 percent in any calendar quarter in 2021, through September 30, 2021, when compared to the same calendar quarter in 2019.

-- If this test is failed, a special rule for 2021 allows the eligible employer to use the gross receipts in the fourth quarter of 2020 compared to the same quarter in 2019 to determine a gross receipts decline of greater than 20 percent.
+- If this test is failed, a special rule (alternative method) for 2021 allows the eligible employer to use the gross receipts in the immediately previous quarter compared to the same quarter in 2019 to determine a gross receipts decline of greater than 20 percent.

 It’s also important to note that there are affiliation rules that apply to commonly owned businesses which could impact eligibility for the credit.